-- Other personnel - All letters received must be included in the casebook
+- Other personnel - All letters received must be included in the casebook.

 2 Selection of undergraduate students: Letters from a wide range of students are desirable.
-Therefore, letters should be solicited from students at different performance levels and with an eye towards diversity.
+Therefore, letters should be solicited from students at different performance level.
 The faculty candidate will recommend half of the names of undergraduate students, and the committee, through the department advising office, will identify the other half.
 Letters will be solicited from this cohort.